 Research in my lab

-1. Medical Cannabis: research and development of new cannabis-based medication for anti-cancer and anti-inflammatory activities
+1. Medical Cannabis: research and development of new cannabis-based medical drugs for different medical indications

 2. Medicinal plants uses for anti-cancer and anti-inflammatory activity